nvoorhies/cs224w-project/README.md

 ### Labels

+For the link prediction task, we sample positive edges that don't involve any exisiting tweet-tweet interaction in the temporally filtered input graph.
+We then sample the same number of negative edges.

-Each graph includes multiple labels from the annotation:
+Also each graph includes multiple labels from the annotation:

 ```python
 graph = dataset[0]